 Worried about having to owe taxes once you file?
 We at MyExpatTaxes will make sure we look into optimizing your return using two common expat tax benefits such as:

 1. Foreign Earned Income Exclusion: You can exclude up to approx $100K USD of foreign earned income per year if you pass the bona fide residence test or have been physically out of the US for 330 full days.

 2. Foreign Tax Credit: Do you pay income taxes in your host country?
 Then most likely you can take a $ for $ credit for your owed U.S. taxes.
 If you’re living in a country where the income tax rate is higher than the US (like most European countries), then you will probably always have a more foreign tax credit than you can even use!

 If you live in a country with a lower income tax rate, you may still owe some US taxes but only as much as you would have paid making that same salary in the US.
 The trick is knowing how to claim those benefits!

-That’s how we at MyExpatTaxes – the only tax software designed for US expats with a fixed/affordable price – can help you!
+That’s how we at MyExpatTaxes – the only tax software designed for US expats with an affordable price – can help you!

 This post was updated on January 29, 2020

 Deadline to file if you owe taxes to the IRS.
 Sign up now to start filing!